 – The Association for Child + Adolescent Mental Health (ACAMH)

 Sarah sees clients in either Harley Street W1 or NW8, or via Zoom.
-The first consultation lasts for around 90 minutes with subsequent sessions lasting for 1 hour.
+Coaching sessions last for 1 hour.
 Her clients meet with her 2,3 or 4 times per month.